AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

                int                           err_ret       = 0,
                Rcpp::Nullable<std::string>   id_rem_nan    = R_NilValue)
 ~~~
--**`X`**: matrix of numeric (real) values: each row (m) is the evaluation of the functional element in a point of its domain, each column (n) is a specific time instant (equispaced) at which the evaluation occurs.
+-**`X`**: matrix of numeric (real) values: each row (*m*) is the evaluation of the functional element in a point of its domain, each column (*n*) is a specific time instant (equispaced) at which the evaluation occurs.

 -**`id_CV`**: string: indicates which version of KO algorithm is used:
-- `NoCV (default)`: algorithm is performed with input parameters;
+- `NoCV (default)`: algorithm is performed with fixed input parameters;
 - `CV_alpha`: CV is performed to select the best value of `alpha`;
 - `CV_k`: CV is performed to select the best `k`;
 - `CV`: CV is performed to select the best pair {`alpha`-`k`}.

-CV is performed as follows: the first train set will comprehend data from the beginning of the data set to a specific time instant, while validation set will be the next time instant.
-Then, for every CV iteration, the window is augmented: another time instant will be added to the previous train set, and validation set will be the next one, up until a specific time instant.
-For each validation set, the validation error is evaluated taking the squared mean error between the discrete evaluation of prediction and actual value.
-The average of these losses will be the validation error for a specific parameter/pair of parameteers
+CV is performed as follows: the first train set will comprehend data from the beginning of the dataset to a specific time instant, while the respective validation set will be the next time instant.
+Then, for every CV iteration, the window is augmented: another time instant will be added to the previous train set, and validation set will be the next one, up until another specific time instant.
+For each validation set, the validation error is evaluated taking the squared mean error of the difference between the discrete evaluation of prediction and actual value, to estimate the $L^2$ norm of the loss.
+The average of these losses will be the validation error for a specific parameter/pair of parameters.

 -**`alpha`**: double, $\in (0,+\infty)$: regularization parameter.

 -**`k`**: integer, $\in$ { $0, \dots, m$ }: number of PPCs retained: if `0`, it will be the smallest number that satisfies `threshold_k` explanatory power retained; otherwise, `k` PPCs are retained.

--**`threshold_k`**: double in $(0,1)$: how much explanatory power the PPCs retain: ignored if `k` is passed or select through CV.
+-**`threshold_k`**: double in $(0,1)$: how much explanatory power the PPCs retain: ignored if `k` is passed or selected through CV.

 -**`alpha_vec`**: vector of values of `alpha` tried in the CV.
 Default value: looking for its magnitude from $10^{-10}$ to $10^{11}$.

 -**`k_vec`**: vector of values of `k` tried in the CV.
 Default value: { $\{1, \dots, m\}$ }.

--**`toll`**: if CV for `k`: how much difference in the validation error to stop adding another PPC.
+-**`toll`**: if CV for `k`: adding another PPC increases the predictive power.
+But after having reached a good amount of explanatory predictive power, adding others PPCs could be meaningless: if the absolute difference of two consecutive validation errors is smaller than `trace(cov)`*`toll`: stop adding others PPCs.
+Default is $10^{-4}$.

 -**`disc_ev`**: discrete points of the domain for which the evaluations are available.
-Default value: equispaced grid between left and right extreme, of length m.
+Default value: equispaced grid between left and right extreme, of length *m*.

 -**`left_extreme`**: left extreme of the domain of the data.